React

 To use Gumnut, you'll have to add a collaborative component, such as <GumnutText>

-.
-This has a number of options including auto-resize and multiline.
+, which may replace your classic input components.
+This has a number of modern convenience options including auto-resize and multiline.
+You might want to try resize="auto" wrap

 WARNING